AnubhavChaturvedi-GitHub/What-s-App-Automation/README.md

 ## 🌟 About the Project

 What's App Automation is a Python-based project aimed at automating various tasks on WhatsApp.
 This project provides a set of scripts that can help users automate messaging, status updates, and more.
-Imagine sending your morning greetings or status updates without lifting a finger! 🤖

 ## 🚀 Getting Started